Turn your passion for the environment into a career!

 Facilitating LA City's first Stormwater Capture Master Plan; and

-Translating best practices from Australia's water system and policies to influence Los Angeles' drought response and long-term water planning.
+Translating best practices from Australia's water system and policies to influence Los Angeles' drought response and long-term climate resilience planning.

-Work with the Director of Policy to implement TreePeople's policy initiatives at the local, state and federal levels to further TreePeople's Strategic Vision and objectives.
+Support the Director of Policy and the Policy team in implementing TreePeople's policy initiatives at the local, state and federal levels, to further TreePeople's Strategic Vision and objectives.

-Write policy briefs, reports, advocacy and communications materials as necessary.
+Write and edit policy briefs, reports, and other material as necessary.

-Manage day-to-day logistics for policy projects, including developing strategy, scheduling meetings, tracking timelines, and working with key partners to successfully complete projects.
+Support the Policy Director in managing day-to-day logistics for specific policy projects, including scheduling meetings, tracking timelines, and working with key partners to successfully complete projects.